angusdewer/Dephaze-Semantic-Anchoring-DSA-/README.md

 **Fossil hallucination** — delta direction reversed.
 The fossil is the φ³ attractor's own geometry *reflected* against the factual state through r\*.
 Cross-correlation at layer 20: r = 0.936.
 This explains why fossil hallucinations are syntactically fluent and internally consistent — they are generated from the same geometric structure, merely from the reflected locus.

+> **NOTE ON THE ATTRACTOR METRIC:** Φ³_ext measures correlation geometry, not amplitude.
+> "Close to the attractor" means the k₄ imprint-scale Fibonacci inter-dimensional
+> correlation is preserved — not that ‖h‖ ≈ r\*.
+Layer normalisation rescales amplitudes
+> but preserves correlation structure.
+The DSA correction acts in amplitude space;
+> the Φ³_ext measurement acts in correlation space.
+Both follow from ff/d = φ³ − φ⁻³ = 4.

 All reproducible on **free Google Colab T4 GPU**.
 Public models.
 Public datasets.
 Zero extra parameters.

 ---